zakpeters/Boggle/README.md

 # CS3500 Boggle

 Final Project for Software Practices (CS3500).
-Coded by me and my partner Tyler Gardner.
+Coded in collaboration with tpgardner.

 Designed to match the API specifications described in the "Boggle API.html" file.